 Gender Equality Network - Workplace approaches to preventing domestic violence

-At this Gender Equality Network, we will look at how workplaces can respond to and help prevent domestic violence.
+At this Gender Equality Network, we looked at how workplaces can respond to and help prevent domestic violence.

 One in four women have experienced violence at the hands of a current or former partner, and most women who experience violence are in the paid workforce.
 Workplaces, not just individuals, have the opportunity to take an active role in addressing the drivers of violence against women and supporting women who are affected.

-At DCA’s next Gender Equality Network, we will hear from Patty Kinnersly, Chief Executive Officer, Our Watch, about her organisation’s work to drive nationwide change in the culture, behaviours and power imbalances that lead to violence against women and their children.
+At DCA’s Gender Equality Network, we heard from Patty Kinnersly, Chief Executive Officer, Our Watch, about her organisation’s work to drive nationwide change in the culture, behaviours and power imbalances that lead to violence against women and their children.

-Patty will talk about how increasing gender equality in all elements of everyday life, but especially workplaces where many adults spend a large portion of their time, can help reduce domestic violence.
-She will outline:
+Patty talked about how increasing gender equality in all elements of everyday life, but especially workplaces where many adults spend a large portion of their time, can help reduce domestic violence.
+She outlined: